-Roasted Cauliflower Soup Recipe – A creamy soup filled with juicy roasted vegetables, crisp bacon and topped with parmesan cheese.
+Creamy cauliflower soup filled with juicy roasted vegetables, crisp bacon and topped with parmesan cheese.
 So comforting and full of flavor.
 This is a soup that you can feel good about eating!

 There’s nothing I love more than a warm bowl of soup this time of year.
 The weather has been cooling down to the 50’s and 60’s and that cool breeze is definitely in the air.
 We’ve been spending most of our days outside soaking it all in!
 I find myself adding more soup recipes to my weekly menu and this roasted cauliflower soup is requested often.
 It is so delicious!
 Even my two year old loves it.
 We love serving it with homemade french bread or lion house rolls.
 Mmm!

-How to garnish cauliflower soup
+How to make roasted cauliflower soup

 - Shredded parmesan cheese